Last-Minute Book Week Costumes: 15 Ideas Under $40 for Aussie Kids

 11. Superhero Cape Set

 For schools that include graphic novels in their Book Week guidelines (most do), a superhero cape-and-mask set is one of the quickest costumes you can order.
-Generic "create your own hero" sets in red, blue, and gold are under $25 and arrive fast.
+Generic "create your own hero" sets in red, blue, and gold arrive fast.
 Your child can be a character from a favourite comic-based novel or invent their own storybook superhero.

 12. Mermaid